marcusanthonylorenzo/marcusanthonylorenzo/README.md

 ## Hey all, my name's Marcus!

 I began self-studying front-end technologies in late-November 2021.
 After only 4 months of dedicated self-curriculum, I hope my progress is quite clear!
-Believe me when I say: I study hard and work methodically...I will become a Software Developer in 2022/2023, and a reliable one at that!
+Believe me when I say: I study hard and work methodically...I will become a Software Developer in 2022/2023!

 Some of my favorite things are:
- Simulation games,
+ - Simulation games,
- Wrestling/Brazilian Jiujitsu/MMA,
+ - Wrestling, Brazilian Jiujitsu, MMA.
- Central Asian history (Mongol expansion), and groovy House music.
+ - Central Asian history (Mongol expansion),
+ - Groovy House music, Tears For Fears ("shout...SHOUT..."), and most 80's rock/synthwave.

 <!---